10 Reasons Why Top Salespeople Leave

 But that's not all they need to stick around.
 Sometimes it's a problem with their compensation plan, the politics and administrative tasks, or a poor manager that causes them to leave for another opportunity.

-It doesn’t matter how strong their skills are if they can’t get past the red tape or if they don’t feel like there is room for growth within your company.
+It doesn't matter how strong their skills are if they can't get past the red tape or if they don't feel like there is room for growth within their company.

 Here are ten reasons why top salespeople leave: